shawna-p/mysterious-messenger/docs/route-setup.rst

     label my_first_story_call_expired:

 Typically, an expired story call is treated as though the caller phoned the player and left a voicemail.
-For more on expired story calls and real-time mode, see [[INSERT LINK HERE]].
+For more on expired story calls and real-time mode, see :ref:`Expired Timeline Items and Real-Time Mode`.

 The Party
 -------------